Red Skelton: The Red Skelton Hour

 In early 1960, Skelton purchased the old Charlie Chaplin Studios and updated it for videotape recording.
 With a recently purchased three-truck mobile color television unit, he recorded a number of his series episodes and specials in color.
 Even with his color facilities, CBS discontinued color broadcasts on a regular basis and Skelton shortly thereafter sold the studio to CBS and the mobile unit to local station KTLA.
 Prior to this, he had been filming at Desilu Productions.
 Skelton then moved back to the network's Television City facilities, where he taped his programs until he left the network.
 In the fall of 1962, CBS expanded his program to a full hour, retitling it The Red Skelton Hour.
 Although it was a staple of his radio programs, he did not perform his "Junior" character on television until 1962, after extending the length of his program.

 Skelton frequently employed the art of pantomime for his characters; a segment of his weekly program was called the "Silent Spot".
 He attributed his liking for pantomime and for using few props to the early days when he did not want to have a lot of luggage.
 He explained that having the right hat was the key to getting into character.

 Skelton's season premiere for the 1960–1961 television season was a tribute to the United Nations.
 About 600 people from the organization, including diplomats, were invited to be part of the audience for the show.
 The program was entirely done in pantomime, as UN representatives from 39 nations were in the studio audience.
 One of the sketches he performed for the UN was that of the old man watching the parade.
 The sketch had its origins in a question Skelton's son, Richard, asked his father about what happens when people die.
 He told his son, "They join a parade and start marching."
 In 1965, Skelton did another show completely in pantomime.
 This time, he was joined by Marcel Marceau; the two artists alternated performances for the hour-long program, sharing the stage to perform Pinocchio.
 The only person who spoke during the hour was Maurice Chevalier, who served as the show's narrator.

-In 1969, Skelton wrote and performed a monologue about the Pledge of Allegiance.
+In 1969, Skelton wrote and performed a monolog about the Pledge of Allegiance.
 In the speech, he commented on the meaning of each phrase of the pledge.
 He credited one of his Vincennes grammar-school teachers, Mr. Laswell, with the original speech.
 The teacher had grown tired of hearing his students monotonously recite the pledge each morning; he then demonstrated to them how it should be recited, along with comments about the meaning behind each phrase.
-CBS received 200,000 requests for copies; the company subsequently released the monologue as a single on Columbia Records.
-A year later, he performed the monologue for President Richard Nixon at the first "Evening at the White House", a series of entertainment events honoring the recently inaugurated president.
+CBS received 200,000 requests for copies; the company subsequently released the monolog as a single on Columbia Records.
+A year later, he performed the monolog for President Richard Nixon at the first "Evening at the White House", a series of entertainment events honoring the recently inaugurated president.